top of page

 TEAM

-1 Designer / 1 Software Developer /
+1 Digital Communications Assistant / 1 Software Developer /

 1 English-French Translator / 1 Project Manager